 Gratuity is a big-ticket item that couples often don’t think about until they get close to their wedding day.
 This is a mistake because gratuity can go into the hundreds, so you definitely want to plan for it!
+Typically, you’ll be tipping 15-20%, but it does depend on the wedding vendor.
 Check your contracts first to see which of them, if any, have gratuity included.
 Sometimes caterers, alcohol services, and transportation will roll gratuity into the cost.
 If you’re wondering how much to tip, we have a handy guide for you!

 Yes, you have to feed your vendors!
 The good news is that many caterers typically have lower rates for vendor meals, but you’ll want to ask them.
 The amount you’ll need to budget depends on how many vendors you have.
 You’ll typically be feeding two photographers, two videographers, a wedding planner (and possibly an assistant), and a DJ (who also might have an assistant).
 Keep in mind if you’re planning on a large band or having a photo booth attendant, you’ll need to feed them too.